AntoOnline/bash-script-wordpress-docker-verify-checksums/readme.md

 6. If checksum verification fails and `SLACK_ENABLED` is set to `true`, send a Slack notification.

 Note: The script assumes that the WordPress containers are running on the same Docker host where the script is being executed.

+## Disclaimer

+This script is provided as-is and is intended for use at your own risk.
+The author is not responsible for any damage or loss caused by the use of this script.